JesterOrNot/membership-tracking/README.md

 ## Development server

 This application uses Firebase for REST services but does not use the Firebase SDK, just good old fashioned HTTP verbs.
-## Build

-Run `npm run build` to build the project for production.
-The build artifacts will be stored in the `dist/` directory.
-A production build hasn't been deployed to a remote server and tested yet.

 ## Running unit tests